Nightshade (DC Comics): DC Rebirth

-In "The Witching Hour" crossover story arc, she is seen during a Sisterhood of the Sleight Hand meeting at the Oblivion Bar where she rescues Traci 13 by pulling her into the shadow dimension, as Witchfire possessed by Hecate burns and thereby kills many of the people inside the bar.
-After escaping through the shadow dimension, alongside Traci 13 and Enchantress, Nightshade is seen using shadows to capture Manitou Dawn who is also possessed by Hecate.
-In the finale of the arc, she is seen alongside a few other heroes as they confront and defeat Hecate who was then possessing Wonder Woman.
+In "The Witching Hour" crossover story arc, she is seen during a Sisterhood of the Sleight Hand meeting at the Oblivion Bar where she rescues Traci Thirteen by pulling her into the shadow dimension, as Witchfire possessed by Hecate burns and thereby kills many of the people inside the bar.
+After escaping through the shadow dimension with Traci and Enchantress, Nightshade is seen using shadows to capture Manitou Dawn, who is also possessed by Hecate.
+In the finale of the arc, she is seen alongside a few other heroes as they confront and defeat Hecate, who is possessing Wonder Woman.

 In Doomsday Clock, she appears alongside Blue Beetle, the Question, and Captain Atom in the Bug airship as they travel to Mars.
 There, they and many of Earth's other superheroes confront and fight Doctor Manhattan.
 In the battle, she fires blasts of shadows to him.
-All the superheroes are, however, defeated and incapacitated by Doctor Manhattan.
+All the superheroes are, however, defeated and incapacitated by Manhattan.

 Powers and abilities

 Eve Eden's powers are hereditary as the only surviving member of her royal family.
 Nightshade can teleport herself and others by passing them through the Land of Nightshades, but it subjects them to their worst nightmares.
 She has the ability to transform herself into a semi-solid shadow form (it requires a great amount of concentration) or manipulate darkness.
-Eve is even capable of creating shadowly homunculus.
+Eve is even capable of creating shadowly homunculi.